YKwaw/kwaw.xyz/content/books.md

 ---
 Collection of things that I have read from late 2023 onwards.
 Mostly logging to jog my own memory.
 Books that I really liked or would like to revisit get a ⭐.

-*Last updated: 2025-03-03*
+*Last updated: 2025-04-24*

 ---

+- **Zero to One: Notes on Startups, or How to Build the Future by Peter Thiel with Blake Masters** - April 2025
+	- Back into business book land.
+I have a lot to say about this one.
+Let's start with the negative.
+This book lays it on thick with the Silicon Valley self-aggrandizing views.
+Founders, the author included, are a special breed.
+They are building the future, and the only ones capable of doing so.
+Real nerds that are changing the world wear t-shirts not suits.
+Also there was what I could only describe as an AD break for Palantir about 2/3rds through, which was very strange.
+Lastly, the lording of Elon Musk and his companies if very interesting reading with 2025 eyes.
+I do wonder what the author thinks of his antics in the last couple of years.
+On the business side there are lots of interesting take-aways.
+One of the things I think will stick with me is the view that a start-up should start by targeting a niche.
+Attempting to take a large share of a small market.
+Not a new idea by any means, but the framing and example of Paypal targeting Ebay power-sellers in the early days were useful.
+I also enjoyed  the highlighting of how important sales and distribution are to the success of a business.
+- **Life for Sale by Yukio Mishima** - April 2025
+	- Another KD recommendation, after my trip to Japan.
+Don't really know how to talk about this one.
+I really liked the premise, thought it was interesting and had a lot of potential.
+But I struggled a lot with the writing.
+I found it so terse and kind of soulless.
+Maybe because of the translation?
+Also the ending was just nothing.
 - **The Medium is the Massage by Marshall McLuhan and Quentin Fiore** - March 2025
 	- Bit of an odd one.
-Book like a magazine.
-I believe that mags like wired were actually influenced by this book.
+The book like a magazine.
+I believe that mags like Wired were actually influenced by this book.
 Some really interesting, and eerily accurate, insights of how media will affect society in the future.
-But also a tone of stuff I couldn't really follow.
+But also a tonne of stuff I couldn't really follow.
 - **On Writing by Stephen King** - February 2025
 	- The classic book on writing and what Mr King thinks it takes to be a writer.
 It is a book I have been meaning to read for years (and have even gifted).
 It was more memoir than I imagined, and I enjoyed that section a lot.
 This focus on the technical part of writing was a bit of a mixed bag.
 Some interesting and tactical suggestions, mixed in with a good does of subjectivity/common sense.
 - **The Poppy War by R. F. Kuang** - January 2025